centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 tables increases every day.
 It is possible to control the size of these tables by setting data retention rules.

-Under *Reporting > Monitoring Business Intelligence > General options > Data retention*, data retention can be managed by:
+Under **Reporting > Monitoring Business Intelligence > General options > Data retention**, data retention can be managed by:

 - Type of data (availability, performance).
 - Precision of data (raw data, hourly, daily or monthly values).

-> Before enabling the data retention options, check that the **Reporting
+> Before enabling the data retention options, check that the Reporting
-> engine uses a dedicated MariaDB server** option is correctly set to
+> engine uses a dedicated MariaDB server, and that the option is correctly set to
-> "Yes" in the *Reporting > Business Intelligence > General options ETL options* menu.
+> "Yes" in the **Reporting > Business Intelligence > General options ETL options** menu.

 Enable data retention management by selecting "Yes", then set the options in the configuration (example below).

 ![image](../assets/reporting/installation/bi_retention.png)

-To activate automatic purge of old data, edit the cron file `/etc/cron.d/centreon-bi-purge` on the reporting server, then uncomment the following line:
+To activate the automatic purge of old data, edit the cron file `/etc/cron.d/centreon-bi-purge` on the reporting server, then uncomment the following line:

 ```shell